 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A chilled box for keeping something cold, especially food and beverages.
+A chilled box for keeping something cold, especially food.

 - ‘Sasha and Connie came into the room lugging an ice chest of soda just as the doorbell was ringing.’